Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Potentials, critical exponents and Gibbs cocycles

 In this Chapter, we define potentials on $T^1X$, which are new data on $X$ in addition to its geometry.
 We introduce the fundamental tools associated with potentials, and we give some of their basic properties.
 The development follows \cite{PauPolSha15} with modifications to fit the present more general context.

-In Section \ref{subsec:cond}, we introduce a natural method to associate a ($\Ga$-invariant) potential $\wt F_c: T^1X\ra \RR$ to a $\Ga$-invariant function $c:E\XX \ra \RR$ defined on the set of edges of a simplicial or metric tree $\XX$, with geometric realisation $X$, that we call a system of conductances on $\XX$.
+In Section \ref{subsec:cond}, given a simplicial or metric tree $(\XX,\lambda)$, with geometric realisation $X$, we introduce a natural method to associate a ($\Ga$-invariant) potential $\wt F_c: T^1X\ra \RR$ to a $\Ga$-invariant function $\wt c:E\XX \ra \RR$ defined on the set of edges of $\XX$, that we call a system of conductances on $\XX$.
 This construction gives a nonsymmetric generalisation of electric networks.